PatrickRuddiman/Toolkit/Tools/AnalyzeLogs/SPEC.md

 ### 29. Best Practices in Implementation
 *   **Resource Management**: Use `async/await` for I/O and API calls to keep the app responsive.
 If analyzing very large logs, consider streaming analysis (process entries in batches so you don’t hold millions of logs in memory at once).
 The vector index can likewise be built in chunks if memory is a concern.
 Since the requirement is an in-memory DB, we assume logs volume is moderate, but be mindful of memory usage especially with embeddings (each embedding is an array of floats; tens of thousands can consume significant RAM).
 Optimize by not embedding trivial log lines (you might skip debug/trace level logs for embeddings, for example, to save time and space).
+*   **Error Handling & Logging**:
+    *   **Operational Logging**: The tool itself will maintain its own operational logs, separate from the logs it analyzes.
+        *   **Log Levels**: Support standard log levels (DEBUG, INFO, WARNING, ERROR, CRITICAL).
+        *   **Output**: Log to the console (respecting verbosity settings like `--verbose`) and optionally to a rotating file (e.g., `~/.loganalyzer/logs/app.log`).
+        *   **Content**: Logs should include timestamps, module/class originating the log, and a clear message.
+For example: `[2024-07-25 10:00:05 INFO LogIngestionService] Started ingestion for 5 files matching pattern "*.log".`
+    *   **Failure Modes**:
+        *   **Graceful Exit**: The application should handle critical failures (e.g., invalid API key, database connection issues, unreadable configuration) by exiting gracefully with an informative error message and an appropriate exit code.
+        *   **Partial Failures**: For non-critical errors during a session (e.g., a single log file is unparseable, one AI analysis pattern fails), the tool should log the error, report it in the session status/summary, and attempt to continue with other files or analysis patterns.
+The goal is to provide as much value as possible even if some parts encounter issues.
+        *   **Retry Mechanisms**: For transient issues like network errors when calling AI APIs, implement retry logic with exponential backoff as mentioned in API integration.
-*   **Error Handling & Logging**: The tool itself should have its own logging (to console or file) for its operations.
+    *   The tool itself should have its own logging (to console or file) for its operations.
 For example, log when files are being processed, when AI calls are made, and catch exceptions to log them.
 If an AI call fails, handle it gracefully (e.g., retry once, then skip that analysis for that chunk with a warning).
 Use `try-catch` around parsing to handle unexpected formats.
 Also, do not let a failure in one part (like one bad file) halt the entire analysis of others.
 *   **API Usage Considerations**: Respect rate limits of the AI API.
 If processing many chunks with LLM, throttle the calls (some APIs allow e.g. 60 calls/minute – implement a simple delay or token bucket if needed).
 Also consider cost: potentially allow the user to specify which analyses to perform (so they can skip expensive ones).
 Logging the number of tokens used per run (if the API returns that info) can be useful for the user to gauge cost.
+*   **Security and Privacy**:
+    *   **API Key Security**: API keys are read from environment variables and never stored directly in project configurations or the database.
+    *   **Log Content Awareness**: Users must be informed that log content (even if redacted) is sent to an external AI provider.
+This should be clear in documentation and potentially a one-time warning/confirmation.
+    *   **Redaction Strategy**:
+        *   **Configurable Patterns**: Allow users to define regular expressions for PII or sensitive data patterns to be redacted (e.g., email addresses, IP addresses, custom tokens).
+These patterns can be stored globally or per-project.
+        *   **Redaction Method**: Replace matched patterns with a placeholder like `[REDACTED_EMAIL]` or `[REDACTED_IP]`.
+        *   **Pre-AI Step**: Redaction should occur before log data is sent to the AI for analysis or embedding generation.
+    *   **Local Storage Security**:
+        *   **File Permissions**: The SQLite database file and any local configuration files should be created with default user-specific file permissions to limit access.
+        *   **No Sensitive Data in DB (Ideally)**: While log messages are stored, actively avoid storing raw, unredacted highly sensitive information if it can be processed and discarded or heavily anonymized.
+The `RawMessage` field should store the original line as ingested, but AI interactions should use a redacted version if configured.
-*   **Security and Privacy**: Logs often contain sensitive information (user data, secrets, etc.).
+    *   Logs often contain sensitive information (user data, secrets, etc.).
 When using an online LLM service, ensure the user is aware that log content is being sent to an external API.
 Provide options to mask or redact sensitive fields before sending to AI.
 For example, if a log line contains an email or IP address, you might replace it with placeholders in the prompt (and mention `[EMAIL]` instead) to protect privacy.
 This can be done via simple regex replacements based on a configurable pattern list.
+*   **Testing**:
+    *   **Unit Tests**:
+        *   Cover all parsing logic for different log formats with various valid and malformed sample lines.
+        *   Test normalization functions (timestamp conversion, severity mapping).
+        *   Test individual AI pattern prompt generation and response parsing logic using mock AI service responses.
+        *   Test CLI command argument parsing and validation.
+        *   Test database interaction logic (CRUD operations for projects, sessions, etc.) with an in-memory SQLite instance.
+    *   **Integration Tests**:
+        *   Test the full pipeline from CLI command (`loganalyzer session start`) to report generation for a small, controlled set of log files, using a mock AI service that returns predictable responses.
+        *   Verify interactions between modules (e.g., Ingestion -> Parsing -> Storage -> AI Analysis -> Reporting).
+        *   Test database schema creation and migration, if applicable.
+    *   **End-to-End Tests**:
+        *   Develop scripts that execute key CLI workflows against a set of sample log files.
+        *   These tests might use a dedicated test AI configuration (e.g., a very cheap/fast model or a mock endpoint that simulates AI behavior) to validate the overall functionality.
+        *   Verify the structure and key content of generated reports.
+        *   Test error handling paths by providing invalid inputs or simulating failures (e.g., unreadable log files, AI API errors).
-*   **Testing**: Develop unit tests for the parsing logic (feed sample log lines and verify the `LogEntry` output).
+    *   Develop unit tests for the parsing logic (feed sample log lines and verify the `LogEntry` output).
 Also test the analysis modules with controlled inputs – you might simulate the LLM responses for known inputs to test how the parsing of AI output works.
 This ensures the system is reliable and each component works in isolation.
 *   **Performance Tuning**: If the log analysis might be rerun frequently or on similar data, consider caching embeddings or AI results.
 For instance, you could cache the embedding of each unique log message text (so identical lines aren’t embedded twice).
 Similarly, if using the AI to analyze identical chunks (unlikely in one run, but maybe across runs), cache results.
 However, caching is secondary; first make it correct and modular.
 *   **Documentation**: Clearly document how to use the CLI (accepted patterns, options) and what each part of the output means.
 Also document how to extend the system (e.g., how to add a new parser or what prompt templates are used), so future developers or even AI coding agents can easily continue the work.